BojanaArsovska/TDTA/README.md

 # How to install all the required libraries:
-To install all the required libraries such as SQL, PMD and PyDriller, simply run the follwoing command in your temrinal:
+To install all the required libraries such as SQL, PMD and PyDriller, simply run the following command in your terminal:
 ```bash
 pip3 install -r requirements.txt
 ```